 This article identifies problems arising from the failure of Norwegian immigration authorities to conduct formal individual assessments of mental health when processing asylum claims.
-A call is made for incorporation of health professionals in the asylum determination process.
+A call is made for incorporation of health professionals in the asylum determination process and the adoption of Medical-Legal reports.